 Your toenails are lovely.

-Rezwan Shahriar Sumit‘s Moon Fairy (2009) – Things aren’t always as they seem; such is the case with the Bangladeshi animated short Moon Fairy.
+MOON FAIRY (2009) is creator Rezwan Shahriar Sumit’s peculiar things aren’t always as they seem short-film.
+Such is the case in the Bangladeshi animated short Moon Fairy.
 What appeared to be a promising, enchanting experience in the first few minutes quickly morphed into a puzzling chain of events known to occur only by one person–a young boy named Peter.
 Quirky children’s stories can be good, but only if the plot is sensible.
 However, Moon Fairy is not one of these examples.

-What is certain, Moon Fairy is sure to be an unique, but memorable viewing experience.
+What is certain, Moon Fairy is sure to be a unique, but memorable viewing experience.
 This would have been a fantastic short to feature on an episode of Mystery Science Theater 3000.